UrbanCode/Deploy-docs/docs/com.udeploy.doc/topics/ov_systems.md

 -   **Agent relays**

     An agent relay is a communication proxy for agents that are located behind a firewall or in another network location.
 See [Agent relays](arch_agent_relays.md#).

--   **Blueprint design server**

-    This server hosts the blueprint designer and controls access to blueprints, the files that describe network topology for applications that you provision to different clouds.
-It also hosts the cloud discovery service, which provides information about the available cloud resources to the blueprint designer. \(In previous versions, this system was the IBM® UrbanCode™ Deploy with Patterns design server.\) For more information about using the blueprint designer, see [Modeling environments for clouds through OpenStack Heat](../../com.edt.doc/topics/blueprint_edit_clouds.md#).

--   **Engine**

-    The Heat engine is an installation of the OpenStack Heat orchestration engine with IBM® extensions.
-The engine manages cloud infrastructure, provisioning resources from clouds, updating those resources, and deleting them.
-To connect to non-OpenStack clouds, you install the Heat engine that is provided with HCL® UrbanCode™ Deploy, which includes the extensions.
-To connect to OpenStack clouds, you extend an existing Heat engine by adding the extensions to it. \(In previous versions, this system was the IBM® UrbanCode™ Deploy with Patterns Heat engine.\)

--   **Rational® Common Licensing license server**

-    The license server provides licenses to the server.
-For more information on the license server, see [IBM® Rational® Common Licensing](http://www-01.ibm.com/support/knowledgecenter/SSSTWP).

 -   **Keystone Identity Service**